dafvid/pylibtls/README.md

 - Argument names are not always pythonic but matches that of libtls.h

 ## Getting started
 First thing is getting libtls somehow.
 If you already have LibreSSL you should be good to go.
-Otherwise hope the `--enable-libtls-only` flag is implemented in whatever package thingamajig that floats your boat.
-FreeBSD got the forementioned port.
-MacOS got nothing (yet...).
+Otherwise hope the `--enable-libtls-only` flag is implemented in whatever package thingamajig that floats your boat:
+- FreeBSD got the forementioned port
+- MacOS got nothing (yet...)
+- Gentoo got libtls ported to OpenSSL (ewww...)

 Once I get it up on PyPi you can just use: